Mayor of the Liverpool City Region

-The mayor of the Liverpool City Region (Note: Legally the mayor of the Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral Combined Authority) (also styled as metro mayor) is the directly elected mayor of the Liverpool City Region, who is responsible for regional governance over a number of issues, the Mayor has powers devolved to them from the Central Government, as well as this the mayor chairs the Liverpool City Region Combined Authority.
+The mayor of the Liverpool City Region (Note: Legally the mayor of the Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral Combined Authority) (also styled as metro mayor) is the strategic authority mayor of the Liverpool City Region, who is responsible for regional governance over a number of areas, the Mayor has powers devolved to them from the Central Government, as well as this the mayor chairs the Liverpool City Region Combined Authority.

 The office was created under the Cities and Local Government Devolution Act 2016 which allowed for the creation of 'mayors' to lead combined authorities in England.

 The first, and current, officeholder is Steve Rotheram, who was elected to the post in May 2017 and was elected for second and third terms in 2021 and 2024 respectively.

 Powers and responsibilities

 The Mayor chairs the Liverpool City Region Combined Authority, which is responsible for governance of the region.

-The Mayor handles a £30 million a year budget, which is reviewed every 5 years by HM Treasury, as well as being in control of a consolidated transport budget, coordinating economic development in the region, the adult skills budget and strategic planning for land and other roles.
+The mayor handles a £30 million a year budget, which is reviewed every five years by HM Treasury, as well as being in control of a consolidated transport budget, coordinating economic development in the region, the adult skills budget and strategic planning for land and other roles.

-Currently, unlike the Mayors of Greater Manchester, London and West Yorkshire the mayor of the Liverpool City Region doesn't incorporate the powers of the Police and crime commissioner role for the relevant police constabulary (the Merseyside Police).
-In March 2019 Steve Rotheram requested to the government that the role be incorporated into the role of the Mayor of the Liverpool City Region, in line with the powers of these mayors.
+Unlike five other English mayoralties, the mayor of the Liverpool City Region does not incorporate the powers of the police and crime commissioner role for the relevant local constabulary (Merseyside Police).
+In March 2019 Steve Rotheram requested to the government that the role be incorporated into the role of the mayor of the Liverpool City Region, in line with the powers of these mayors.
 This was supported by the leader of Knowsley Borough Council.
 However, the Liverpool City Region is not the same area as the Merseyside Police area, which does not include Halton.

-in October 2023 it was announced that the Liverpool City Region would be bringing buses in the region back under public ownership, giving the Mayor control over routes, frequencies, fares, standards and more.
+In October 2023, it was announced that the Liverpool City Region would be bringing buses in the region back under public ownership, giving the mayor control over routes, frequencies, fares, standards and more.

 The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.